-"If there is a sedan with more usable interior space, more places to put things, more room to carry things, more space to haul things, more ways to store things without exposing them to prying eyes, we flat don't know of it..."
-(Road Test)
+'If there is a sedan with more usable interior space, more places to put things, more room to carry things, more space to haul things, more ways to store things without exposing them to prying eyes, we flat don't know of it. . .''
+(Road Test about the Saab 99 Combi Coupé, August 1977)